 Jane Ann Munroe, OD, Assistant Dean of Admissions, SCCO

 I made first contact with the Southern California College of Optometry when I was in 8th grade.
-My older sister had a newly minted driver’s license and so I coerced her into driving me all the way from our home in La Mirada to Los Angeles, then SCCO’s home.
-After a master planning effort to plot out our route with a paper map folded in 8 places (I had such a hard time with that map!), we arrived at SCCO where my sister quickly surmised that I didn’t have an appointment with an admissions advisor.
+My older sister had a newly minted driver’s license and so I coerced her into driving me all the way from our home in La Mirada to Los Angeles, SCCO’s then-home.
+After a master planning effort to plot out our route on a paper map folded in 8 places, we arrived at SCCO where my sister quickly surmised that I didn’t have an appointment with an admissions advisor.
 She called me a loser, drove me all the way back home and the next day, phoned to help make the requisite appointment.

 I entered high school in the late 1960’s (ouch, that hurt) when young females wanted to be anything but what I’d chosen as my newly dedicated pursuit—a science geek.
 I wore thick horn-rimmed black eyeglass frames (told you I was serious) and hung around chemistry lab after class.
 This was at a time when women just did not pursue careers in science and being the tomboy that I was, that was fine with me.
 This trend continued right through into undergrad, attending many classes where I was the only female--bespectacled or not--in the class.
 At a recent high school reunion, many of my classmates still remember me as the science geek with the blinders on—many envious of my joy and passion for my future profession.

 I graduated from SCCO in 1977.
-Looking back with 35 years of experience as an optometrist, I am awed to know that I chose this wonderful profession way-back-when and with only my juvenile perspective to inform me.
+Looking back with 40 years of experience as an optometrist, I am awed to know that I chose this wonderful profession way-back-when and with only my juvenile perspective to inform me.
 In 1977 when I graduated from optometry school, the profession began a series of major changes to its practice scope: securing the rights to use diagnostic drugs (dilating drops), securing the rights to prescribe therapeutic drugs (huge change!), being recognized as physicians by the federal government and treating glaucoma.
 In some US states, optometry has made even bigger strides into minor surgery, use of lasers, hospital privileges...etc.
 If I had the opportunity to go back and make another choice and knowing what I do today about health care and my own hardwiring, I’d make the same choice for optometry--nobody loves this profession more than I do. http://www.ketchum.edu/index.php/about/administration-directory

 I grew up with optometry and now it’s your turn to inherit its future.
-That’s what this blog is about—getting you into optometry and I am just the person to help you achieve this goal.
+That’s what this blog is about—getting you into optometry school and I am just the person to help you achieve this goal.
 We’re going to talk about the admissions process, how to prepare to take the OAT, how to be a competitive applicant, how to prepare to interview, to name a few.
 We’re going to talk about SCCO, student life and what it’s like to be an optometric intern.
-I am just the person to help you because I am very persuasive, motivating and I am completely sold on optometry as the best profession in health care and I speak from experience.
+I am very persuasive, motivating and I am completely sold on optometry as the best profession in health care.
+I speak from experience!

 Get ready to dialogue.
 Don’t be afraid to ask questions and please, chime in on discussions.
-I want to know what I can help you with.
+I want to know what kind of help you need.
+You got this!